dbos-inc/dbos-transact-java/README.md

 # dbos-transact-java
 DBOS Transact Java SDK

-## setup

-For tests to run setup a postgres docker container running on
-localhost
-port 5432
-user postgres
-export PGPASSWORD=<password>

 ## Setting up dev environment

 Install a recent OpenJDK.
 I use OpenJDK 21.
 https://adoptium.net/en-GB/temurin/releases/?os=any&arch=any&version=21

-Recommended IDE IntelliJ (Community edition is fine)
+Recommended IDE IntelliJ (Community edition is fine).
+But feel free to use vi, if you are more comfortable with it.

-Postgres docker container
+Postgres docker container with localhost
+port 5432
+user postgres

-export PGPASSWORD = <password for postgres user>
+export PGPASSWORD = password for postgres user

 ## build